 A Clear and Present Danger determination can independently result in FOID denial or revocation under 430 ILCS 65/8(f).

 FROs are distinct from Orders of Protection (OPs).
 While both can restrict firearm access, FROs are specifically designed for situations involving firearm danger.
 Petitions for FROs can be filed by both family or household members and law enforcement officers.
 The FRO petition process does not affect law enforcement's ability to remove or seize firearms under any other law.
+As of May 11, 2025, Karina's Law (Public Act 103-1065) strengthened the firearm-removal mechanics for Orders of Protection, as described above.

 | Metric | 2019 | 2020 | Total |